Device Assembly Facility (DAF)

 The assembly cells were named Gravel Gerties after a 1950s Dick Tracy comic-strip character.
 Modeled after the structure at the Pantex Plant, these are where hands-on assembly and disassembly of U.S. nuclear weapons and devices would take place.
 They provide the maximum environmental and personnel protection in the event of an inadvertent high-explosive detonation.
-The cells are designed to absorb the blast pressure from a detonation of explosives equivalent to 250 kilograms (551 pounds) of TNT.
 Should a detonation occur, the Gravel Gertie would minimize release of nuclear material and its spread to other areas of the facility and to outside areas.

 A National Resource

 The DAF is a national asset.
 The design of the facility and its safety features makes the DAF well-suited to address new national challenges – such as the addition of the National Criticality Experiments Research Center to the NNSS – in support of maintaining the Nation's nuclear stockpile.
 Additionally, the DAF is used to prepare subcritical experiments and target chambers for the Joint Actinide Shock Physics Experimental Research (JASPER) Facility experiments.

 Currently, the United States is not conducting nuclear tests.
 However, the President pledged to maintain an underground test readiness program in the event that nuclear testing resumes.
 The DAF plays a crucial role in achieving test readiness capability.

 The DAF is located in the interior of the NNSS, its remoteness providing a substantial safety zone for the general public and adds to the security of the facility.
 In addition, activities at the DAF comply with the National Environmental Policy Act and all applicable federal, state, and local regulations.